Jake-Orch/Note-Maker-PWA/README.md

 ## Contributing
 To contribute to this project, clone it to your local device, make any changes wanted and request to push them to my repository.
 ## Tests
-I ran all the available functions on the project to make sure they all work correctly.
+I ran all the available functions, whilst being connected and not connected, on the application to make sure they all work correctly.
 ## Questions
 If you have any questions about this application, contact me via either my email address or my GitHub account.
 My email address: jakeorchard@live.co.uk